-Also, the tradition of the bride’s family covering all of the expenses is starting to become a thing of the past, which puts even more stress on the soon-to-be married couple.
-In today’s world, it is common for the couple to share the costs of the wedding with the groom’s family.
-The costs also branch out to the wedding guests, considering their travel, lodging and/or clothing expenses.
+Also, the tradition of the bride’s family covering all of the expenses is starting to become a thing of the past, which can put additional stress on the soon-to-be-married couple.
+In today’s world, it is more common for the couple to share the costs of the wedding with the bride’s family.
+The costs also branch out to the wedding guests, considering their travel, lodging, and/or clothing expenses.

 If You’re Planning a Wedding

-Asking the right questions up front can help you avoid any unpleasant surprises as it comes time to pay the final bill.
+Asking the right questions up front can help you avoid any unpleasant surprises when it comes time to pay the final bill.
 Some things to consider are:

 Taxes and Gratuities: It is so easy to overlook the additional cost of taxes and gratuities when planning a wedding.
 While there is no getting around paying taxes, paying the entire bill in one lump sum can help lower your overall costs.
 It is prudent financial planning to allocate a portion of your budget toward covering these costs.

 Negotiate Hotel Rates and Amenities: To be courteous to your traveling guests, you have the option to reserve a group of hotel rooms.
 While the guests will still pay for their own accommodations, the overall price for the room will be lower.
 The earlier you do this, the better since hotels get booked up quickly, which limits the power you have to negotiate.